ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 **a)** You need to have included the `Hook Download Button` patch when you patched the app.

 **b)** Open YTM Extended.
-Tap on the profile picture > Settings > ReVanced Extended > Button Container > Hook download button, **On**.
+Tap on the profile picture > Settings > ReVanced Extended > Action Bar > Hook download button, **On**.
 Fully close and restart the app.

-Now when you press the Download button it will attempt to open [Seal](https://github.com/JunkFood02/Seal/releases/latest) to download the media.
+Now when you press the Download button it will attempt to open [YTDLnis](https://github.com/deniscerri/ytdlnis/releases/latest) to download the media.
 You can check out [this post](https://www.reddit.com/r/revancedapp/comments/xft8vq) for the download links and info of several other downloaders you can use.
 (Keep in mind that PowerTube is no longer functioning for YT Music downloads.)

-If you want to use a downloader other than Seal, install the downloader and open YTM Extended and navigate to Settings > ReVanced Extended > Button Container > External downloader package name.
-Then enter the package name of the downloader and then restart the app.
+If you want to use a downloader other than YTDLnis, install the downloader and open YTM Extended and navigate to Settings > ReVanced Extended > Action Bar > External downloader package name.
+Then enter the package name of the downloader and restart the app.